-Prior to the Closing with Royal Gold, the Company's primary cash requirements were for exploration-related expenses.
-Since the Closing, the Company's primary cash requirements have been for general and administrative expenses.
-The Company's sources of cash have been from common stock offerings.
-The Peak Gold Joint Venture Property is still in the initial stages of exploration, and the longer term liquidity of the Company will be impaired to the extent the Joint Venture Company's exploration efforts are not successful in generating commercially viable mineral deposits on the Peak Gold Joint Venture Property.
 In September 2016, the Company distributed a Private Placement Memorandum to its warrant holders to give them the opportunity to exercise their warrants at a reduced exercise price and receive shares of common stock, par value \$0.01 per share of the Company by paying the reduced exercise price in cash and surrendering the original warrants.
 The offering applied to warrant holders with an exercise price of \$10.00 per share originally issued in March 2013.
 The offering gave the warrant holders the opportunity to exercise the warrants for \$9.00 per share.
 The offer expired on November 15, 2016.
-In conjunction with the offering a total of 587,500 warrants were exercised resulting in total cash to the Company of \$5.3 million.
-On October 13, 2017, the Company distributed a Private Placement Memorandum to its warrant holders to give them the opportunity to exercise their warrants at a reduced exercise price and receive shares of common stock, par value \$0.01 per share of Contango ORE, Inc. by paying the reduced exercise price in cash and surrendering the original warrants.
+In conjunction with the offering, a total of 587,500 warrants were exercised resulting in total cash to the Company of \$5.3 million.
+On October 13, 2017, the Company distributed a Private Placement Memorandum to its warrant holders to give them the opportunity to exercise their warrants at a reduced exercise price and receive shares of common stock, par value \$0.01 per share of the Company by paying the reduced exercise price in cash and surrendering the original warrants.
 The offering applied to warrant holders with an exercise price of \$10.00 per share originally issued in March 2013.
 The offering gave the warrant holders the opportunity to exercise the warrants for \$9.50 per share.
 The offer expired on November 10, 2017.
 In conjunction with the offering a total of 124,999 warrants were exercised resulting in total cash to the Company of \$1.2 million.
-Proceeds from the exercise of the warrants will be used for working capital purposes and for funding future obligations to the Joint Venture Company.
+Proceeds from the exercise of the warrants have been used for working capital purposes and for funding future obligations to the Joint Venture Company.

-As of June 30, 2018, the Company has approximately \$13.8 million of cash, cash equivalents, and short term investments.
-A capital budget of \$9.1 million has been approved for the calendar 2018 Exploration Program for the Joint Venture Company, of which the Company's share will be approximately \$5.1 million.
-Through June 30, 2018, the Joint Venture Company has spent approximately \$4.6 million of the approved budget.
-On October 23, 2017, the Company completed the issuance and sale of an aggregate of 553,672 shares of common stock, par value \$0.01 per share, of the Company at a purchase price of \$19.00 per share of common stock, in a private placement to certain purchasers pursuant to a Stock Purchase Agreement dated as of October 23, 2017, by and among the Company and each Purchaser.
-Brad Juneau, the Company's President and Chief Executive Officer, purchased 13,200 shares of common stock, at an aggregate purchase price of \$250,800, in the Private Placement on the same terms and conditions as all other Purchasers.
+On October 23, 2017, the Company completed the issuance and sale of an aggregate of 553,672 shares of common stock, par value \$0.01 per share, of the Company at a purchase price of \$19.00 per share of Common Stock, in a private placement to certain purchasers pursuant to a Stock Purchase Agreement dated as of October 23, 2017, by and among the Company and each purchaser named therein.
+Brad Juneau, the Company's President and Chief Executive Officer, purchased 13,200 shares of Common Stock, at an aggregate purchase price of \$250,800, in the Private Placement on the same terms and conditions as all other purchasers.
 The Private Placement resulted in approximately \$10.5 million of gross proceeds and approximately \$10.0 million of net proceeds.
 The Company will use the net proceeds from the Private Placement to fund its exploration and development program and for general corporate purposes.
-Petrie Partners Securities, LLC ("Petrie") acted as sole placement agent in connection with the Private Placement and received a placement agent fee equal to 6.50%, which was reduced to 3.25% for existing stockholders and other Purchasers referred by those existing stockholders, or a total of \$0.5 million in placement agent fees.
-The Company believes that its current cash balances will be sufficient to meet its working capital requirements for the next twelve months.
+Petrie acted as sole placement agent in connection with the Private Placement and received a placement agent fee equal to 6.50%, which was reduced to 3.25% for existing stockholders and other purchasers referred by those existing stockholders, or a total of \$0.5 million in placement agent fees.

-On January 8, 2015, Royal Gold invested \$5.0 million to fund exploration activity, and will have the option to earn up to a 40.0% interest in the Joint Venture Company by investing up to \$30.0 million (inclusive of the initial \$5.0 million investment) prior to October 31, 2018.
-As of June 30, 2018, Royal Gold had funded approximately \$31.7 million (including the initial investment of \$5.0 million) and earned a 40.0% interest in the Joint Venture Company.
-The proceeds of Royal Gold's investment have been used by the Joint Venture Company for additional exploration of the Peak Gold Joint Venture Property.
+On January 8, 2015, Royal Gold invested \$5 million to fund exploration activity, and had the option to earn up to a 40% interest in the Joint Venture Company by investing up to \$30 million (inclusive of the initial \$5 million investment) prior to October 31, 2018.
+As of June 30, 2019, Royal Gold had funded approximately \$34.5 million (including the initial investment of \$5 million) and earned a 40.0% interest in the Joint Venture Company.
+The proceeds of Royal Gold's investment were used for additional exploration of the Peak Gold Joint Venture Property.
 For additional information regarding the Joint Venture Company's capital budget and expenditures, see the "Gold Exploration" section above.